How often should oil levels be checked?

 If the top of the oil “streak” is between the two marks or within the crosshatched area, the level is fine.
 But if the oil is below the minimum mark, you need to add oil as described below.
 Used oil is dark.

-How often should you check your coolant?
+How often should you check coolant?

 The radiator coolant cools the engine, preventing overheating.
 Inspect the fluid at least once every six months.
 Typically, it’s recommended to flush the coolant every three years or 30,000 miles.